-Your customer service advisor will be the first point of contact for your customers, and therefore they need to be aware of all parts of your business for them to successfully their job.
-If they can be proud of where they work.
-As a result, that will make them more enthusiastic, which the customers will notice and appreciate.
+Your customer service advisor will be the first point of contact for your customers, and therefore they need to be aware of all parts of your business in order to successfully carry out their job.
+This requires a good level of business understanding and comprehension, as well as a willingness to learn.

 There are clearly more diverse skills required for the role of customer service advisor, but at the core should be these five traits.
 If any of these traits are missing and the applicant is not willing to learn, they will not be a good fit for what you wish to achieve.
 If you do find the right person for the job, ensure they are effectively rewarded with proper pay, promotion and training opportunities.
 After all, they are building relationships with your clients and ensuring they remain loyal to you.